eip-mason/intro-python/README.md

-# Introduction to Computer Programming and Computational Thinking
+# Introduction to Computational Thinking and Computer Programming

 ## Objective

-This course introduces the fundamental building blocks of programming and teaches students how to programs using the Python language.
+This course introduces the fundamental building blocks of computational thinking and computer programming using the Python language.

 Upon successful completion of this course, students will be able to:
   *  Improve their computational thinking skills